scicloj/kind-clerk/README.md

 ```
 one can just keep using Clerk the way they like.

-Values which have kind information provided by Kindly, will be displayed accordingly.
-Other values will be displayed the usual way Clerk treats them.
+* Values which have kind information provided by Kindly will be displayed accordingly.
+* Other values will be displayed the usual way Clerk treats them.

 See the [example project](./examples/example-project).